Mitophagy: Macrophages

 Immune cell activation and the change in phenotype are followed by metabolic reprogramming.
 Activated cells, including macrophages, favor glycolysis, which is also accompanied by mitochondrial clearance through mitophagy.
 On the contrary, macrophage regulatory phenotypes (M2) are associated with the induction of oxidative phosphorylation, which is dependent on mitochondrial biogenesis.
 This highlights the important role of mitophagy in the determination of the macrophage phenotype.

-It is also important to mention that mitophagy impairment in macrophages is quite common in the early stages of different pathological states.
+Mitophagy impairment in macrophages is common in the early stages of some pathological states.
 Macrophages play an important role in the innate immune response.
 However, conditions leading to immune paralysis, e.g. sepsis, make them incapable of efficient bactericidal clearance.
-Hence, some studies highlighted the role of mitophagy as a biomarker of different stages of sepsis, as it is inhibited in the early stage and induced later.
-Other reports showed compromised mitophagy in experimental and human kidney fibrosis.
+A 2018 study highlighted the role of mitophagy as a biomarker of different stages of sepsis, as it is inhibited in the early stage and induced later.
+A 2019 study reported compromised mitophagy in experimental and human kidney fibrosis.
 Some mitophagy-associated molecules such as Mfn2 and Parkin are negatively regulated in this pathological state.
 Consequently, the frequency of regulatory profibrotic M2 macrophages was higher, confirming the role of mitophagy in the induction of the pro-inflammatory M1 phenotype.

 Inflammasome

-Many studies demonstrate that the release of mtROS and mtDNA as DAMPs plays a crucial role in the activation of the inflammasome and following inflammation mediated by IL-1β.
-NF-κB, a protein complex that is important for immune cell signaling, but also plays an important role in mitophagy induction, has been reported to control the activation of the inflammasome by adopting the p62-mitophagy pathway.
+Many studies demonstrate that the release of mtROS and mtDNA as DAMPs plays a role in the activation of the inflammasome and following inflammation mediated by IL-1β.
+NF-κB has been reported to control the activation of the inflammasome by adopting the p62-mitophagy pathway.
+NF-κB is an important protein complex for immune cell signaling and also plays an important role in mitophagy induction.

 The importance of mitophagy was demonstrated by the deletion of Beclin 1 and LC3b autophagy-associated genes in bone marrow-derived macrophages (BMDM).
 Defective mitophagy and accumulation of damaged mitochondria led to enhanced mtROS production and the release of cytosolic mtDNA.
 As a result, activation of the NLRP3 inflammasome increased.
-Recently, it was shown that Parkin deficiency also triggered NLRP3 activation in a mtROS-dependent manner and as a result promoted viral clearance.
+Studies in 2019 and 2020 reported that Parkin deficiency also triggered NLRP3 activation in a mtROS-dependent manner and as a result promoted viral clearance.
 Furthermore, Pink1 and Parkin deficiency in a model of polymicrobial sepsis induced inflammasome activation and appeared to be critical in host protection.
-Consistent with these reports, there are also studies describing the loss of the autophagy protein Atg16L1 which induced the cleavage of IL-1β by caspases associated with NLRP3.
+A 202 study described the loss of autophagy protein Atg16L1 which induced the cleavage of IL-1β by caspases associated with NLRP3.
 Many other proteins are known to modulate mitophagy.
-Some are cell-specific, for example, macrophages produce stress-induced proteins that are known to induce mitophagy followed by inhibition of NLRP3 inflammasome assembly.
+Some are cell-specific, for example, macrophages produce stress-induced proteins that induce mitophagy followed by inhibition of NLRP3 inflammasome assembly.
 In general, it can be said that many pathological inflammatory responses are the result of an imbalance in the crosstalk between the inflammasome and the mitophagy.